Motion-o: Trajectory-Grounded Video Reasoning: Experimental Results

-\paragraph{Tag Representation (Table~\ref{tab:ablation_data_format}, bottom).} Replacing discrete bins with continuous numerical values (e.g., \texttt{speed="0.14 units/s", accel="0.1"}) causes a near-complete collapse: mAM drops from 35.5 to 2.1 and VideoMME from 67.5 to 14.4.
-The model fails to learn meaningful structure from continuous motion values, confirming that discrete ordinal bins are essential; they provide a tractable vocabulary that the language model can reliably produce and that aligns naturally with the bin-matching reward.
+\paragraph{Tag Representation and Zero-shot Prompting.} The bottom of Table~\ref{tab:ablation_data_format} shows that replacing discrete bins with continuous numerical values (e.g., \texttt{speed="0.14 units/s", accel="0.1"}) causes a near-complete collapse: mAM drops from 35.5 to 2.1 and VideoMME from 67.5 to 14.4 (see Table~\ref{tab:ablation_data_format}, bottom).
+The model fails to learn meaningful structure from continuous motion values, confirming that discrete ordinal bins are essential.
+The tags provide a tractable vocabulary that the language model can reliably produce, that aligns naturally with the bin-matching reward.
+We additionally evaluate zero-shot prompting with and without full motion-tag specification; details can be found in Appendix Section \ref{sec:supp_zeroshot} and Table \ref{tab:zeroshot_motion}.
+Structured prompting remains well below the fine-tuned Motion-o variants, indicating that explicit trajectory supervision and motion-grounded rewards are necessary for reliable and verifiable motion reasoning.